-Hypoxic Ischemic Encephalopathy (HIE) is a type of brain damage that occurs when an infant’s brain doesn’t receive enough oxygen.
+Hypoxic Ischaemic Encephalopathy (HIE) is a type of brain damage that occurs when an infant’s brain doesn’t receive enough oxygen.
 It’s most common during birth, when it’s sometimes called ‘asphyxia’ or ‘birth asphyxia’.

 HIE occurs when a blood flow restriction results in an insufficient amount of oxygen reaching an infant’s brain.
 The name describes the condition:

 - Hypoxia is a deprivation of oxygen supply to the tissue.

 - Ischaemia is an inadequate blood supply to a part of the body.

 - Encephalopathy is a disease which affects the functioning of the brain.

 The cause of the blood restriction – that leads to the oxygen deprivation – which causes HIE can sometimes be impossible to pinpoint.
 But some of the more common causes are:

 - Umbilical cord-prolapse

 - Shoulder dystocia

 Medical negligence can also cause or contribute to HIE.
 If you think your child has suffered HIE due to medical negligence, you should contact us.
 We will advise you for free, whether we can investigate your claim on a no win no fee basis.